sltptr/lessrss/README.md

 - Inference and most of the service runs inside the container, DistilBERT training runs on AWS Sagemaker and requires the AWS CLI to be configured on the host machine.
-- Designed to be self-hosted, I personally run my instance behind a Caddy reverse-proxy.

 ### Basic Setup

+0. Recommended to be run behind a reverse-proxy with authentication.
 1. Copy over the `config.yml` and `crontab` from `config/examples` to `config`, make any changes as you'd like.
 2. If using DistilBERT, add an `iam_role` field to the config that you'll have